bizhuka/eui/info/ZCL_EUI_ALV-en.md

          ( fieldname = 'LGART' subtot = abap_true expa = abap_true ) ) ).
 ```

-For those who remember not only REUSE, but also reporting using `WRITE` + COLOR + HOTSPOT events ~~that old fart~~ I think everything is clear.\
+For those who remember not only REUSE, but also reporting using `WRITE` + COLOR + HOTSPOT events ~~that old fart~~ I think everything is clear.<br/>
 And so a single drilldown in LVC_S_LAYO и DISVARIANT (alv variant) and double drilldown in LVC_T_FILT, LVC_T_FCAT, TTB_BUTTON (toolbar) и LVC_T_SORT will remove most of the questions about how it works.

 Parameter **IT_MOD_CATALOG** not assembled from scratch field catalog!
 It simply complements it with non-empty values.
-Also, for convenience, you can specify a mask for the fields\
+Also, for convenience, you can specify a mask for the fields<br/>
 `fieldname = 'SUM*' do_sum = 'X' hotspot = 'X'`

 ---